angelhumano/data_warehousing_analytics/README.md

 <br>

-4. **Histogram** showing number of victims by age.
+4. **Histogram** showing the number of victims by age.
 A histogram works well here because it breaks down the frequency of collisions by age group (bins).
-We also further separated the data to look a male v.s female statistics of the victims.
+We also further separated the data to look at male vs. female statistics of the victims.
 Public safety officials can create educational campaigns targeting the age and gender groups more likely to experience a collision.

 <br>